Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 - 0.9784 for SGD
 - 0.9794 for SVRG

-In this case, SVRG outperformed SGD.
+In this case, SVRG was slightly better than SGD.
+One can wonder if it would have been even better if the warm start was longer.

 <a name="conclusion"></a>
-## III- Conclusion : SVRG performance highly depends on hyperparameters chosen
+## III- Conclusion : SVRG performance highly depends on parameters chosen

+The main difference between first and second experiment was the hyperparameter choice and the warm start.
+The last graph raises another question : what if SGD learning rate decay wasn't the best one after 100 epochs ? if we had time to choose a better one, maybe the results would have been different.
+SVRG is only a way not to waste so much time on choosing the best learning rate decay in order to avoid variance troubles with SGD.